-My go to apples for baking are crisp apples like Granny Smith or Honeycrisp.
-Other good choices are Braeburn or Pink Lady (also known as Cripps Pink).
+My go to apples for baking are crisp apples like Granny Smith Apples or Honeycrisp Apples.
+Other good choices are Braeburn Apples or Pink Lady Apples (also known as Cripps Pink).
 You can also do a mixture of all of these or any of these for more texture and flavor.
 Cut your apples into chunks or slices that are at least 1/4 inch inch thick to help keep a little bit of firmness through the baking process.
 For best results stir them with a little lemon juice to keep them from browning while you are making your way through the recipe.

 Dutch Apple Pie

 A homemade Dutch Apple Pie with a fresh flaky crust, granny smith and pink lady apples, and oodles of butter crumb topping.

 - Cook Time: 55 minutes

 - Method: bake